Tahl77/TIT3/README.md

 Next Steps:

-Add better S3 bucket have examples
+Add better S3 bucket (have examples).
-Add more monitoring (grafana prometheus/elk)
+Add more monitoring (grafana prometheus/elk).
+Add jumphost so we dont have direct access.